Former French Mission Building

-The Former French Mission Building is a declared monument located on Government Hill at 1, Battery Path, Central, Hong Kong.
+The Former French Mission Building is a declared monument located on Government Hill at 1 Battery Path in Central, Hong Kong.
 It housed the Court of Final Appeal of Hong Kong from 1 July 1997 to 6 September 2015.

 Features

-The building is built on a podium due to the hilly nature of Government Hill.
+The building sits on a podium because it is located on Government Hill.
 Originally a mansion called Johnston House, the building was altered in the 1870s and 1880s to a three-storey building.
 The present three-storey building opened in 1917 as the result of a major renovation, also described as an "extensive rebuilding", of the previous structure.
-The building is probably based on a previous structure near the site known as "Beaconsfield", but it is clad in red brick rather than an all white facade.
+The building is probably based on a previous structure near the site known as "Beaconsfield", but it is clad in red brick rather than an all white façade.
 It is constructed in granite and red bricks in Neo-Classical style, dating from the Edwardian period.

 History

 The original structure on this site dated back to 1842.
 The first Governor of Hong Kong, Sir Henry Pottinger resided there from 1843 to 1846.
 His successor, John Francis Davis also lived there for a while, before moving to Caine Road.
 The building likely served as one of the earlier homes of the Legislative Council of Hong Kong during this period (1843–1846).
 The building then had several owners, including Emanuel R. Belilios, and was occupied among others by the tai-pans of Augustine Heard and Company, a trading firm that went bankrupt in 1876.
 It was also used by HSBC and was home to the Russian Consulate in the 1870s.
 The government then leased the building from 1879 and, by 1911, the Sanitary Board and Registrar-General's offices were located in the building.

 In 1915, it was acquired by the Paris Foreign Missions Society, which commissioned a major renovation.
 The architects were Leigh & Orange.
 In the process, a chapel topped by a cupola was added in the north-west corner, and the building was refaced with red bricks.
 It reopened in 1917 and became known as the "French Mission Building".
 In 1953, it was sold back to the Hong Kong Government.

 From 23 August 1945 to April 1946 the building was used by the provisional Government of Hong Kong following the end of Japanese occupation of Hong Kong.

-When the Communist Party expelled the Society of Jesus from Canton in 1949, it moved its St Ignatius Language School to Hong Kong where it was housed in the top floor of the building, together with accommodation for Joseph Mallin of the Society.
+When the Society of Jesus were expelled from Canton in 1949, it moved its St. Ignatius Language School to Hong Kong where it was housed in the top floor of the building, together with accommodation for Joseph Mallin of the Society.

 It was then used successively by the Education Department, the Victoria District Court (1965–1980), the Supreme Court (1980–1983), and the Government Information Services (starting from 1987).
 It has been used as the Court of Final Appeal since the inception of the Court at the time of the transfer of sovereignty over Hong Kong, on 1 July 1997.
 On 7 September 2015, the court moved to the Old Supreme Court Building.